There are two principle aspects in getting good bare die product into assembly:

 - Processing volumes exceed the trade-off point between price and throughput versus traditional dicing costs

 - The wafer physically requires specialist singulation which these methods can provide

 - An extreme highest quality outcome is required where price is no object.

-COMING SOON - Our in-house mechanical dicing process
+Our in-house process is mechanical wafer dicing